 |Worst locust invasion in East Africa in 70 years

-The livelihood of farmers and other food growers in East Africa is under attack from locusts.
-Authorities say swarms of millions of locusts are ravaging large swathes of farmland and vegetation.
-Millions of people are at risk after the insects destroyed crops in Eritrea, Kenya, Ethiopia, Somalia, South Sudan and Uganda.
-The swarms of locusts are spreading and could affect the agriculture, bushland and forests of neighbouring countries.
-The United Nations' Food and Agricultural Organisation (FAO) report that some swarms have been sighted as far afield as Yemen and Oman in the Gulf.
-It is the worst locust invasion in 70 years and some say it is reaching Biblical proportions.
+The living of farmers in East Africa is under attack from locusts.
+Authorities say swarms of locusts are destroying large areas of farmland.
+Millions of people are at risk.
+The insects destroyed crops in Somalia, Kenya, Uganda and other countries.
+The swarms are spreading and could affect neighbouring countries.
+The United Nations' Food and Agricultural Organisation say some swarms have been sighted as far away as Yemen and Oman in the Gulf.
+It is the worst locust invasion in 70 years.
+Some say it is nearing a Biblical scale.

-The locust invasion is seriously affecting the lives of over 12 million people.
-Many of these were already experiencing food insecurity due to poor harvests from a lack of rain.
-The swarms of locusts will only worsen the plight of people living in the region.
-Locusts are extremely voracious pests.
-One locust can eat its entire body weight in just 24 hours.
-A small swarm could chomp its way through enough food to feed 35,000 people in just one day.
-Esther Kithuka, a farmer in Kenya, expressed her concern about the invasion.
-She said: "We depend a lot on this season and we worry that the locusts will destroy our harvest and we will end up remaining hungry through the rest of the year [until] next cropping season."
+The locust invasion is affecting over 12 million people.
+Many of these were experiencing food insecurity due to poor harvests and no rain.
+The locusts will only worsen the plight of people.
+Locusts are very voracious pests.
+One locust can eat its body weight in just 24 hours.
+A small swarm could eat enough food to feed 35,000 people for a day.
+A farmer in Kenya was concerned.
+She said: "We depend a lot on this season and we worry that the locusts will destroy our harvest.
+We will end up remaining hungry through the rest of the year [until next year's harvest]."